benhowell/benhowell.github.com/_posts/2014-05-09-the_open_plan_anti_pattern.md

 OK, so noise is a problem, that's now clear from the studies, so why not just isolate yourself in a pair of headphones and crank some metal?
 Well, many people retreat into a pair of headphones and listen to music to try to block out all other auditory distractions.
 Unfortunately, Furnham and Strbac[^3] show this is detrimental to cognitive performance too (but at least to me, more tolerable than the yakity yak!).

-Sundstrom et al.[^4], showed as far back as 1980, that privacy afforded by architecture is directly correlated with ones feeling of psychological privacy which in turn was shown to be directly correlated with higher workplace performance and career satisfaction.
-Openness, it was concluded was directly related to increased disturbances and decreased privacy.
+Sundstrom et al.[^4], showed as far back as 1980, that privacy afforded by architecture is directly correlated with one's feeling of psychological privacy which in turn was shown to be directly correlated with higher workplace performance and career satisfaction.
+Openness, it was concluded, was directly related to increased disturbances and decreased privacy.
 Most negatively affected were those with the most demanding roles as, what comes as no surprise, those roles require peace, privacy and lack of interruption in order to perform at the required level.
-Not overwhelmingly surprising but worth noting nonetheless, is that no matter the role of employee, the overwhelming preference was for private working conditions, and the performance of even "non-complex" roles saw increased productivity when afforded privacy.
+Not surprising but worth noting nonetheless, is that no matter the role of employee, the overwhelming preference was for private working conditions, and the performance of even "non-complex" roles saw increased productivity when afforded privacy.

 In a study of employees from a Canadian oil company conducted by Brennan et al.[^5] called [Traditional versus Open Office Design: A Longitudinal Field Study][8] in 2002 it was concluded that on the subjects of work place satisfaction, self assessment and relationships with other workers, the overwhelming perception of the employees was negative towards the open plan concept that replaced their previous private work spaces.